scallyw4g/poof/README.md

 human-readable string is one concise line of poof, and going back the other way from-string-to-int is also a 1-liner.

-For anyone that objects with a notion similar to: "HEY!
-C++ 20-whatever adds feature X that solves this!", my response is "they've taken 45 years to solve this problem.
-Poof solved it in the first week of development.
-How long will it take C++ to solve the ergonomics problems I fixed a year into development?"

 # Getting started

 See [https://scallyw4g.github.io/poof](https://scallyw4g.github.io/poof)